The Whippit Inn Summer Garden Party

 Merlin (Guy) Ward |

-Ian Whitaker appeared as the medical corporal in Carry On Sergeant, and later was contracted to play a shop assistant in Carry On Regardless.
-Sadly that scene was cut from the final edit of the film.
-Ian shared stories from his time as an actor before he had a change of career and worked behind the camera, in the capacity of a set designer.
-Ian has worked on many iconic movies including Alien, Sense and Sensibility and The Rocky Horror Picture Show.
+Ian Whitaker appeared as the medical corporal in Carry On Sergeant.
+He was also to play a shop assistant in Carry On Regardless, but that scene was cut from the final edit of the film.

 Ian as the Medical Corporal in Carry On Sergeant